 According to research done by Bob Willard, author of The Sustainability Advantage, a small or medium company using best-practice sustainable solutions can increase its profit by 51% to 81% for a large manufacturing or distribution company, within 3 to 5 years.
 Best-practice sustainable solutions already exist, they just need to get started and implement them at every level of your company.

-On top of saving money, you could also maximize your profit, according to a 2019 Harvard Business Review article, sustainable products sales grew 5.6 times faster than products marketed as non-sustainable.
+On top of saving money, you could also maximise your profit, according to a 2019 Harvard Business Review article, sustainable products sales grew 5.6 times faster than products marketed as non-sustainable.

 2. Become an industry leader and gain market share